pupilfirst/playbook/introduction.md

   Your startup gets funded through a venture capital firm or an angel investor.
 2. **Get into a Startup Accelerator**

-  Your team is selected into a recognized Startup Accelerator[^1].
+  Your team is selected into a recognized Startup Accelerator.
 3. **Get Aqqui-Hired**

   Your founding team is hired on by another company that values your skills.